OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 A primary scenario for the Dialog APIs is to enable authentication with a resource or identity provider that does not allow its sign-in page to open in an iframe, such as Microsoft Account, Office 365, Google, and Facebook.
 The following is a simple and typical authentication flow:

 1. The user selects a UI element on the host page to sign in.
-The handler for the element calls `displayDialogAsync` and passes the URL of an identity provider's sign-in page. *Because this is the first page opened in the dialog box and it does not have the same domain as the host window, its domain must be listed in the `<AppDomains>` section of the add-in manifest.* The URL includes a query parameter that tells the identity provider to redirect the dialog window after the user signs in to a page called "redirectPage.html". (*This must be a page in the same domain as the host window*, because the only way for the dialog window to pass the results of the sign-in attempt is with a call of `messageParent`, which can only be called on a page with the same domain as the host window.)
+The handler for the element calls `displayDialogAsync` and passes the URL of an identity provider's sign-in page. *Because this is the first page opened in the dialog box and it does not have the same domain as the host window, its domain must be listed in the `<AppDomains>` section of the add-in manifest.* The URL includes a query parameter that tells the identity provider to redirect the dialog window after the user signs in to a specific page.
+In this article, we'll call the page "redirectPage.html". (*This must be a page in the same domain as the host window*, because the only way for the dialog window to pass the results of the sign-in attempt is with a call of `messageParent`, which can only be called on a page with the same domain as the host window.)
 2. The identity provider's service processes the incoming GET request from the dialog window.
 If the user is already logged on, it immediately redirects the window to redirectPage.html and includes user data as a query parameter.
 If the user is not already signed in, the provider's sign-in page appears in the window, and the user signs in.
 For most providers, if the user cannot sign in successfully, the provider shows an error page in the dialog window and does not redirect to redirectPage.html.
 The user must close the window by selecting the **X** in the corner.
 If the user successfully signs in, the dialog window is redirected to redirectPage.html and user data is included as a query parameter.
 3. When the redirectPage.html page opens, it calls `messageParent` to report the success or failure to the host page and optionally also report user data or error data.
 4. The `DialogMessageReceived` event fires in the host page and its handler closes the dialog window and optionally does other processing of the message.

 For a sample add-in that uses this pattern, see [Excel Add-in with ASP.NET and QuickBooks](https://github.com/OfficeDev/Excel-Add-in-ASPNET-QuickBooks)

-### Alternate authentication scenarios
+### Alternate authentication and authorization scenarios

 #### Addressing slow network